Formula 1 ventured into China for the first time in 2004 at the Shanghai International Circuit.

 The track is often referred to as one of Tilke’s best works, with a winding first sector followed by a long straight and a tight hairpin in the final sector.
 The futuristic-looking main grandstand and facilities set a new standard for Formula 1 circuits.
 As it was built on marshland, the track had to undergo inspections in 2011 after it was found that certain turns had been sinking.

 F1’s first race in China took place in 2004 and since then, Shanghai has been the scene of Nico Rosberg’s and Red Bull’s first Formula 1 victory, while Michael Schumacher also took his final win here in 2006.
 Lewis Hamilton is the most successful driver here with five victories – double the number of any other driver.

-Aside from F1, the circuit also hosts the 6 Hours of Shanghai each November.
+Aside from F1, the circuit also previously hosted the 6 Hours of Shanghai each November.
 In 2019, the circuit hosted the 1,000th Formula 1 race.
-Though attendance figures have recently been in decline at the track, a new deal signed in 2017 will see the circuit remain on the calendar until at least 2021.
+Attendance figures were in decline at the track in more recent years, Despite this, a new deal signed in 2017 secured the circuit’s position on the calendar until at least 2021.

 Learn more: Shanghai International Circuit in Numbers

 The Formula 1 Chinese Grand Prix has not been held since 2019 due to the coronavirus pandemic.
 The race is expected to return in 2024, on April 19-21 .

 Situated in the Jiading District of Shanghai, the Shanghai International Circuit is around 35km north west of the city centre.